composer/satis/docs/config.md

 If true, will only resolve and add dependencies, not the root projects listed in "require".

+### only-best-candidates

+Useful with require-dependencies, returns a minimal set of dependencies resulting in a constrained package list.

 ### require-dependency-filter

 If false, will include versions matching a dependency.